HamedCoding/QLFrozenLake/README.md

 The agent should start from start position (state: 0), and reach the goal (state: 15) by walikng in the frozen areas.
 If the agent reach the goal cell, it gets a reward (1.0).

-We have 16 states nad 4 actions.
+We have 16 states and 4 actions.
 It should be noted that the action numbers map to the following directions:
 Action: Direction
 0:  Left
 1:  Down